binance/binance-spot-api-docs/faqs/order_amend_keep_priority.md

 ## Does Order Amend Keep Priority affect unfilled order count (rate limits)?

-Amending an existing order **does not increase your unfilled order count.**
+Currently, Order Amend Keep Priority requests charge 0 for unfilled order count.

 ## How do I know if my order has been amended?